Oratorical conventions, communication ethics and rhetorical rules are being challenged. And an entire profession has been disoriented.

 Stephen Krupin helps leaders tell the authentic stories they need to tell in order to sell the ideas they want to sell.
 He served as a senior speechwriter to President Obama in the White House and as chief speechwriter to Secretary of State John Kerry and U.S. Senate Majority Leader Harry Reid.
 He leads the executive communications practice at SKDKnickerbocker and teaches speechwriting at the Harvard Kennedy School.

 Opening her own shop in 1989 was an experiment that’s never ended for Teresa Zumwald, a speechwriter, speech coach, communications consultant and three-time corporate history book author.
 At Zumwald & Company, LLC, she’s worked one-on-one with brilliant CEOs, entrepreneurs and subject matter experts at more than 80 organizations to tell stories that resonate.
-In 2009 she added speechwriting to her repertoire, and since 2013, her speeches have won eight awards including three Cicero Speechwriting Awards.
+In 2009 she added speechwriting to her repertoire, and since 2013, her speeches have won 10 awards including five Cicero Speechwriting Awards.
 She’s also the speechwriter for the chairman of the board of two global manufacturing companies based in Europe.